Matthew LeCroy: Minnesota Twins (second stint)

+LeCroy was outrighted to the minor leagues by the Twins on October 11, 2007, but he refused the assignment and became a free agent.

 As a member of the Twins, LeCroy became one of the few major leaguers to pinch hit a walk-off grand slam in a win over the Toronto Blue Jays.
-He was always a threat to hit a home run, and hit 60 in his career of limited at bats in 472 games over his eight-year major league career.
+He was always a threat to hit a home run, and hit 60 in 472 games over his eight-year major-league career.

+Lancaster Barnstormers

+On February 15, 2008, LeCroy signed a minor league contract with an invitation to spring training with the Oakland Athletics.
+On March 16, 2008, LeCroy was reassigned to minor-league camp and asked the Athletics to grant his release, which they did.
+LeCroy then signed with the Lancaster Barnstormers of the independent Atlantic League of Professional Baseball in April 2008.
+LeCroy played 94 games with Lancaster (hitting .326 with 22 HR and 83 RBI) before retiring at the end of the season.

 Coaching career

 In November 2008, LeCroy was hired by the Nationals to manage the team's Class A affiliate, the Hagerstown Suns.
 In 2011, LeCroy was moved up to the High Single-A Carolina League when he was named as the manager of the Potomac Nationals.
 In 2012, he was named the Double A Harrisburg Senators manager.
 In November 2013, he was named the bullpen coach on new Nationals manager Matt Williams' coaching staff, replacing Jim Lett.
 He was fired with Williams and the entire coaching staff after the 2015 season, but was brought back for his second stint as manager of the Harrisburg Senators for the 2016 season.

 The Nationals announced December 15, 2020, that LeCroy was being promoted to manager of the Class-AAA Rochester Red Wings.